Kurt Eggers: Early life

 Kurt Eggers was born in 1905 in Berlin, the son of a bank clerk.
-In 1917 he entered the Cadet Corps and began training on a school ship.
-In 1919 he witnessed the defeat of the Spartacist uprising.
+In 1917, he entered the Cadet Corps and began training on a school ship.
+In 1919, he participated in the suppression of the Spartacist uprising.
+In 1920, he joined the antisemitic Deutschvölkischer Schutz- und Trutzbund and participated in the Kapp Putsch, an attempt to overthrow the new Weimar Republic.
 In 1921, he joined the Freikorps and was involved in the battle for Annaberg hill during the Silesian Uprisings, where German Freikorps personnel fought against Polish nationalists.

-Post World War I
+Post-World War I

 After a spell in an artillery regiment, he resumed his education in 1924.
 He studied Sanskrit, archaeology, philosophy, and theology in Rostock, Berlin and Göttingen.
 He was particularly interested in the German Reformation and the revolutionary Ulrich von Hutten.
 He joined the Corps Vandalia Rostock, a student group, in 1927.
 After his theology exams, he became a pastor in Neustrelitz and then a curate in Berlin.
 However, he rapidly fell out of favor with church authorities with his "Song of the Struggling Peasants" calling for a violent revolt.

 Nazism and World War II

 With the rise of Adolf Hitler, he received rapid promotion through the new regime, gaining a succession of party positions while he continued to work as a writer, producing plays, radio drama, musical comedies, folk stories, walking songs, martial songs, and chants.
-His verses were widely used in Nazi Party ceremonies and events.
+He joined the Nazi Party in May 1937 with membership number 3,953,817.
+His verses were widely used in party ceremonies and events.

-Following the invasion of Poland, he headed for the Front, joining the staff of a Panzer company, but he later returned to writing.
-He was the editor-in-chief of the "Das Schwarze Korps" (The Black Corps), the official newspaper of the SS.
+Following the invasion of Poland, he headed for the front, joining the staff of a Panzer company, but he later returned to writing.
+He was the editor-in-chief of the Das Schwarze Korps (The Black Corps), the official newspaper of the SS.
 He was also a member of an SS propaganda company.

 Around the middle of 1942, while working as a writer for the Party Chancellery, he expressed a desire to return to battle, and was transferred to the Panzer reserve.
 It was then that he joined the SS Division Wiking, which was made up partly of foreign volunteers, he took part in the unit's retreat from the Caucasus in the winter of 1942-43.